-Kanji Drink is a traditional north Indian probiotic drink that is made by fermenting carrots in water and spices.
-It comes together in under 15 minutes of prep time (vegan, gluten-free).
+Kanji Drink is a traditional North Indian probiotic drink made by fermenting carrots in water and spices.
+Make it using my easy recipe.

 About Kanji Drink